Setup

 Setting up the server should be quick and easy.
 These are the necessary steps:

-1. Download the project from Github (or git clone https://github.com/moay/server-for-symfony-flex)
+- Download the project from Github (or

-6. In order to have a working UI, you'll need to build the assets that come with the project.
-Make sure to run node in any version higher than 10 (tested up to 15) an run npm install followed by npm run build to build the needed files.
+php bin/console recipes:initializein order to download your recipes. - In order to have a working UI, you'll need to build the assets that come with the project.
+Make sure to run node in any version higher than 10 (tested up to 15) an run

 Of course, you should deploy the project to where it will be hosted (probably before step 2).